Online Safety Never Stops!

 PLEASE can you check any phones and tablets your child is using to ensure they are only using software that is age applicable for their own safety?

-Listed below are some sites that you may find useful to learn more about internet safety for your child - and yourself!
+Listed below in our Useful Websites section there are some sites that you may find useful to learn more about internet safety for your child - and yourself!
 Click on the image to be taken to the page.

 This site can give you information about all aspects of your child's health.
 There is an excellent section on cyberbullying.

 Information, advice and support to keep children safe online.

 Website to help parents understand the technology that children are using today and how to help teach them to use it safely.

 CEOP work to keep children from harm online and offline, directly through NCA led operations and in partnership with local and international agencies.
 Their page gives you advice and support to keep your child safe as well as supporting you should there be a concern.

 This is a Childnet website that helps children, parents and those working with children learn about using the internet and how to be a SMART surfer.